jonzamora/personal_site/booklist.md

 - [The C Programming Language](https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628/ref=sr_1_1?crid=223O5OTFGY0TP&keywords=the+c+programming+language+2nd+edition&qid=1585265779&sprefix=c+programming+2n%2Caps%2C306&sr=8-1){:target="_blank"}
 *, B. Kernighan, D. Ritchie*

 > *Don't be afraid to try something unconventional.
-You often learn the most by immersing yourself in all that you don't know*
+You often learn the most by immersing yourself in all that you don't know.*

 *- My best advice to the lifelong learners out there*